AChiabodo/AML_Semantic_DA/README.md

 - `eval.py`: code to evaluate the performance of the models on the target domain.
 - `main.py`: code to initialize the training/testing process according to the chosen arguments.
 - `test.ipynb`: code to perform a quick test of some of the implemented functions.
+- `Project Overview.pdf`: the compiled version of the original project requirements file.

 ## Requirements
 - The two datasets are not included in the repository, but they can be downloaded from [datasets_drive_link](https://drive.google.com/drive/u/0/folders/1iE8wJT7tuDOVjEBZ7A3tOPZmNdroqG1m).